temp-mw/demo-apm/nextjs/README.md

 ## Note:

-If you are using APM in a Kubernetes cluster, Make sure to pass this ENV variable:
+If you are using APM in a Kubernetes cluster, make sure to pass this ENV variable:

 ```
 MW_AGENT_SERVICE=mw-service.mw-agent-ns-{FIRST-5-LETTERS-OF-API-KEY}.svc.cluster.local